-This document describes the codec interface between controllers and codecs in Zircon.
+This document describes the codec interface between controllers and codecs in Fuchsia.
 It is meant to serve as a reference for driver-authors, and to define the interface contract which codec drivers must implement and that controllers can use.
 The codec interface is a Banjo protocol exposed by codec drivers.

 Notation and Terminology